Faster, safer and better ad experiences for consumers

 Security: Focus on HTTPS

-You want your customers to have a safe and secure experience, every time that they engage with your website.
+You want your customers to have a safe and secure experience, every time they engage with your website.
 But too many brands still use unencrypted HTTP to send users to their landing pages.
-That's why Google strongly advocates that sites adopt HTTPS encryption, the industry standard for ensuring the security and integrity of data travelling between the browser and the website.
+That's why Google strongly advocates that sites adopt HTTPS encryption, the industry standard for ensuring the security and integrity of data traveling between the browser and the website.

 Over the last year, Chrome has marked an increasingly large set of HTTP pages as "not secure."
-Beginning in July 2018 with the release of Chrome 68, Chrome will mark all HTTP pages as “not secure”.
+Beginning in July 2018 with the release of Chrome 68, Chrome will mark all HTTP pages as “not secure.”

 Treatment of HTTP pages

-To make sure that your users continue to have the best possible landing page experience, we've taken a few extra steps:
+To make sure your users continue to have the best possible landing page experience, we've taken a few extra steps:

-• Enabled HTTP Search ad clicks to automatically be redirected to HTTPS when we know that your site prefers HTTPS, which we will begin rolling out the week of 11 June.
+• Enabled HTTP Search ad clicks to automatically be redirected to HTTPS when we know that your site prefers HTTPS, which we will begin rolling out the week of June 11.

 • Launched Ad version history to allow advertisers to update your landing page URLs from HTTP to HTTPS without resetting all of your performance statistics.